18th and Vine

 18th and Vine is a neighborhood of Kansas City, Missouri.
 It is internationally recognized as a historical point of origin of jazz music and a historic hub of African-American businesses.
 Along with Basin Street in New Orleans, Beale Street in Memphis, 52nd Street in New York City, and Central Avenue in Los Angeles, the 18th and Vine area fostered a new style of jazz.
-Kansas City jazz is a riff-based and blues-influenced sound developed in jam sessions in the district's crowded clubs.
-Many notable jazz musicians of the 1930s and 1940s lived or got started here, including Charlie Parker.
+Kansas City jazz is a riff-based and blues-influenced sound developed during jam sessions in the neighborhood's crowded clubs.
+Many jazz musicians of the 1930s and 1940s lived or got started here, including Charlie Parker.
 Due to this legacy, U.S. Representative Emanuel Cleaver said 18th and Vine is America's third most recognized street after Broadway and Hollywood Boulevard.

 In 1991, the national historic district encompassing 35 contributing buildings was listed on the National Register of Historic Places.
-In 2007 the city workhouse castle was added to the Kansas City historical register, having been a correctional facility from 1897 to 1924.

 History

-Located just east of Downtown Kansas City, the neighborhood is the metropolitan area's historic center of African American culture.
+18th and Vine is east of Downtown Kansas City and is the metropolitan area's historic center of African American culture.
 In 1991, the national historic district encompassing 35 contributing buildings was listed on the National Register of Historic Places.